-If a gas pipeline emergency were to occur.
-Vectren personnel will work directly with local emergency responders.
+If a gas pipeline emergency were to occur, CenterPoint Energy personnel will work directly with local emergency responders.
 Our priorities at the scene of a pipeline emergency are the same as yours - protect people, property and the environment.
-Vectren field personnel are trained in Incident Command Structure (ICS) and familiar with how to work with local responders within the ICS framework.
-Vectren personnel will restrict the flow of gas and implement other operating actions as needed to minimize the impact of the emergency.
+CenterPoint Energy field personnel are trained in Incident Command Structure (ICS) and familiar with how to work with local responders within the ICS framework.
+CenterPoint Energy personnel will restrict the flow of gas and implement other operating actions as needed to minimize the impact of the emergency.

-Public safety officials and other unauthorized personnel should not attempt to operate pipeline valves on the pipeline, as this could make the situation worse and cause other accidents to
+Public safety officials and other unauthorized personnel should not attempt to operate pipeline valves on the pipeline, as this could make the situation worse and cause other accidents to occur.

 Since most pipelines are buried underground, pipeline markers are used to indicate their approximate location along the route.
-They are commonly found where a pipeline intersects a street, highway, railway or river, and thev display:
+They are commonly